sashakarcz/hidewall/README.md

 ## About

 Hidewall is what powers `hidewall.io`, a web service to bypass most paywalls.
 Hidewall is a Python Flask app that uses Requests, BeautifulSoup, and web caches to access content that is blocked behind a soft paywall.
+I have built in support for NordVPN for when grabbing content from a WebCache.
+Set `USEVPN=true` in the Docker Compose file, and then add your credentials to use NordVPN.

 You can run this locally via Docker, or use the public version at [`https://hidewall.io`](https://hidewall.io)